Music of Anguilla

 Music institutions in Anguilla include the Soroptimist Club and the annual Tranquility Jazz Festival, though the island's most famous music celebration is Carnival, held near the beginning of August (the first Friday after the first Monday); it includes calypso competitions, j'ouvert, street dances, boat races, costumed parades and stilt walking, and beachside barbecues.
-Anguillans also celebrate the anniversary of emancipation in August, and British holidays such as the King's birthday.
-For the first time in 2005, Anguilla was home to a Country Music Festival, which was promoted by the American country star Billy Ray Cyrus.
+Anguillans also celebrate the anniversary of emancipation in August and British holidays such as the King's birthday.
+For the first time in 2005, Anguilla was home to a country music festival, which was promoted by American country star Billy Ray Cyrus.
 Other popular musicians from Anguilla include Evan Webster, who is the most famous recent performer to emerge from the island's country music heritage.

-In 2015, the island’s musical community made history when it was selected by music mogul and producer Kedar Massenburg to record a compilation collection titled Sounds of Anguilla (Volume 1).
-The production marked the first album ever to feature artists from a single Caribbean island representing a multitude of genres: pop, reggae, hip-hop, soca, and R&B. Executive producers included Massenburg, former Parliamentary Secretary Responsible for Tourism Haydn Hughes, and Marvet Britto, President and CEO of the Britto Agency, who conceived the idea for the project.
-The album was released on June 30 on iTunes and included the following roster of musicians: Natalie, Amalia Watty, Raskim, Darius James from True Intentions, Jaine Rogers, Gershwin Lake and Parables, Bankie Banx, Raoul “Nyne” Vanterpool, Catriona Lake, Exodus HD, Pantha Vibes International, British Dependency, Deanna Mussington, Roxanne “Roxxy” Webster, Shara, and Keria Hughes.
-Proceeds from the sale of the compilation benefit the island's burgeoning musical community and support its efforts to record, tour and present the island’s music to the world.
+In 2015, the island’s musical community was selected by music mogul and producer Kedar Massenburg to record a compilation collection titled Sounds of Anguilla (Volume 1).
+The production marked the first album ever to feature artists from a single Caribbean island representing a multitude of genres: pop, reggae, hip-hop, soca, and R&B.Proceeds from the sale of the compilation benefit the island's musical community and support its efforts to record, tour, and present the island’s music to the world.

-Anguilla also has a vibrant live entertainment scene which captures most, if not all, of the genres described above at venues which include restaurants, hotels, and beach bars.